bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+Rocket League.

 What do you know about?
+Data Analysis

 What decisions do you face?
+How to teach a player what the people ranked just above them are doing that the player is not.

 ## Seven templates